 Gather the filling ingredients.

-Set a large pan of simmering water in a double boiler or a medium-size saucepan.
-In the top part of the double boiler, stir together 8 tablespoons butter and the crème fraiche.
+Set a large pan of simmering water in a double boiler or a medium-sized saucepan.
+In the top part of the double boiler, stir together 8 tablespoons butter and the crème fraîche.
 Once this mixture is thoroughly combined, set it aside.

 Stir the lemon juice into the mixture and cook, stirring constantly for 3 minutes.